-In June or July of 2022, and at the request of the Haldimand-Norfolk Health Unit (HNHU), the Project Team will schedule a meeting to present project details and discuss notification requirements.
-As the project is initiated, the Project Team will continue to be in contact with the HNHU.
+In March 2023, CWS-ON informed the Haldimand-Norfolk Health Unit (HNHU) of their intentions of conducting another year of Phragmites management at the Big Creek NWA and Long Point NWA.
+The HNHU indicated they anticipate the same level of monitoring this year.
 The Project Team will notify the HNHU 48 hours prior to project commencement and will be provided with key messages to support any inquiries they may receive.